Starlight Express: Act 1

 Control announces the rules of the championship: the trains will compete in pairs, with an engine pulling a coach.
 There will be three elimination heats, and the winner of each heat will move on to the finals to decide the fastest train.
 The engines start to pick their coaches.
 Rusty offers to race with Pearl, but she rejects him, explaining that she is waiting for her 'dream train' ("He Whistled at Me").
 Electra's messenger, Purse, enters with an invitation from Electra.
-Even though Electra is not her dream train either, she accepts, leaving Rusty alone.
+Even though Electra is not her dream train, she accepts, leaving Rusty alone.

-The first heat pits Greaseball and Dinah against Espresso and Buffy, and Hashamoto and C.B..
-C.B. sabotages Hashamoto by applying his brakes at key moments in the race.
+The first heat pits Greaseball and Dinah against Espresso, Buffy, Hashimoto, and C.B.
+C.B. sabotages Hashimoto by applying his brakes at critical moments in the race.
 Greaseball and Dinah win comfortably, claiming a place in the finals.
 After the race, Dinah objects to Greaseball's cheating.
-In response he abandons her and C.B. comforts Dinah ("There's Me").
+In response, he abandons her, and C.B. comforts Dinah ("There's Me").
 Meanwhile, a lonely Rusty has retreated to the freight yard where the former champion – an old steam engine called Poppa – sings a blues song to the trucks ("Poppa's Blues").
-Poppa tries to persuade Rusty to race without Pearl, urging him to have faith in the Starlight Express.
+Poppa tries to persuade Rusty to race without Pearl, urging him to believe in the Starlight Express.
 When Rusty refuses, Poppa introduces him to an old Pullman car called Memphis Belle ("Belle The Sleeping Car").
 Rusty agrees to race with Belle.
-They compete in the second heat against Electra and Pearl, and Weltschaft and Joule.
-Electra and Pearl finish first, securing a place in the finals; Rusty and Belle finish in last place.
+They compete in the second heat against Electra, Pearl, Weltschaft, and Joule.
+Electra and Pearl finish first, securing a place in the finals; Rusty and Belle finish last.

 Already despondent after losing Pearl as his race partner, Rusty loses his last shreds of confidence.
 Poppa decides to step up and prove that steam power is still relevant, despite everyone's misgivings, by racing himself in the third heat.
-Only Dustin is willing to race with him.
-Rusty points out that the race is already full, but suddenly Control announces that the British train has been scrapped, leaving space for a late entry.
+Only Dustin is willing to run with him.
+Rusty points out that the race is already whole, but suddenly, Control announces that the British train has been scrapped, leaving space for a late entry.
 Poppa interprets this as a sign from the Starlight Express and enters the race.
-The third heat pits Poppa and Dustin against Bobo and Ashley, and Turnov and Wrench.
+The third heat pits Poppa and Dustin against Bobo, Ashley, Turnov and Wrench.
 Poppa wins the race, securing a place in the finals against Greaseball and Electra, but the effort of outracing the others and pulling the hefty Dustin exhausts him.
 Now worn out, he begs Rusty to take his place.
 Rusty refuses at first, but then he notices Pearl with Electra and is jealous.
 When C.B. offers to race with him, Rusty announces that he will take Poppa's place.
-Greaseball and the other competitors mock him then leave.
+Greaseball and the other competitors mock him and then leave.
 Alone, Rusty prays to the supposedly mythical Starlight Express for help in the final ("Starlight Express").